alex-sherman/unsync/README.md

 ```
 Which prints:

-    ['Run in parallel!', 'Run in parallel!', ...]
+    ['Run concurrently!', 'Run concurrently!', ...]
     Executed in 0.10807514190673828 seconds

 ## Continuations
-Using Unfuture.then chains asynchronous calls and returns an Unfuture that wraps both the source, and continuation.
+Using `Unfuture.then` chains asynchronous calls and returns an `Unfuture` that wraps both the source, and continuation.
 The continuation is invoked with the source Unfuture as the first argument.
 Continuations can be regular functions (which will execute synchronously), or `@unsync` functions.
 ```python